Most Active Stories

 The metal’s effects on adults aren’t well known.
 But mercury poisoning can cause serious disabilities in newborns – that’s why pregnant women are supposed to stay away from fish.
 So when they realized how high mercury levels were in fish from the bay, Gassel’s agency considered outlawing fishing altogether.
 Ultimately, they decided to issue a new Fish Advisory that put some fish off-limits to some people.
-For example, children and women between the ages of 18 and 45 should never eat surfperch, striped bass, sharks or sturgeon from the bay.
+For example, all children under 18 and women between the ages of 18 and 45 should never eat surfperch, striped bass, sharks, or sturgeon from the bay.
+As of 2013, the new advisory warns against also eating all bass in general, carp, and brown trout over 16 inches long.
 Men should keep it to no more than one serving per week.

 To fishermen like Mr. Chen, mercury poisoning is an abstract concept compared with hunger.
 Chen says he’s not really focusing on it.
 “There's a lot of pollution out there, but I can't worry about everything,” says Chen.

 Farmmary Saephan works with APA Family Support Services, a collection of community groups that does health and crisis intervention with Asian and Pacific Islander families.
 Saephan says the fish warnings often miss the mark with families – if they hear them at all.
 Many fishers don’t speak English, and some are illiterate.